Create a Website Account - Manage notification subscriptions, save form progress and more.

-Residents can call and make a tax assistance appointment on December 27th, 2018 and after.
+Residents can call and make a tax assistance appointment on December 27th, 2019 and after.
 The service has a limited number of appointments available and it is by a first-come/first-serve basis.
 Call as early as possible!
-The appointments tend to book up within a couple weeks after the new year.
+The appointments tend to book up fast!

 If you are low to moderate income or a senior citizen, you will likely qualify for assistance.